DebugSteven/DebugSteven.github.io/_posts/2017-10-5-if-then-else-case-expressions-and-guards-oh-my.md

 4) We don't have to match on the cases with the values specifically.
-An underscore _ can be used to catch any of the cases we don't handle specifically.
-Underscore is kinda like a variable (identifier) in Haskell, but you can't assign it to anything...
+An underscore `_` can be used to catch any of the cases we don't handle specifically. `_` is kinda like a variable (identifier) in Haskell, but you can't assign it to anything...
 It says "we don't care about this value."
 This will make sure our case expression is a complete function, handling all the different possibilities.